aabdur1/calculator/README.md

 #Calculator
-Simple calculator app created with HTML, CSS, and React.
+-Simple calculator app created with HTML, CSS, and React.